The world's first demonstration of the high-efficiency hydrogen liquefaction by magnetic refrigeration

 The magnetic refrigeration cycle for hydrogen liquefaction operated in the range of 20.3 to 25 K and 0 to 5 Tesla.
 When the magnetic refrigeration cycle is started, the GGG temperature drops below the temperature of hydrogen liquefaction (20.3 K) after several cycles.
 The figure below shows changes with time of the GGG temperature, the temperature of heat rejection switch, the pressure of the liquid hydrogen vessel continuously heated by a heater, and the magnetic field in the refrigeration process.
 At the last cycle in the figure, the refrigeration process becomes a steady-state condition and the GGG temperature decreases sufficiently below the temperature of 20.3 K. The hydrogen liquefaction cycle was numerically analysed using heat-transfer performances of the absorption and rejection heat switches, etc. as input data.
 The numerical result of cycle simulation is shown in the figure below, which approximately agrees well with the experimental result.

-The temperature-entropy diagram of the magnetic material during the steady-state hydrogen liquefaction process and the reversed Carnot cycle are shown in the figure below, which operates at the maximum field of 5 Tesla and a magnetization/demagnetization sweep rate of 0.35 Tesla/s.
+The temperature-entropy diagram of the magnetic material during the steady-state hydrogen liquefaction process and the reversed Carnot cycle are illustrated in the figure below, which operates at the maximum field of 5 Tesla and a magnetization/demagnetization sweep rate of 0.35 Tesla/s.
 The reasons the ideal reversed Carnot cycle indicated as a rectangle cannot be achieved are the insufficient heat-transfer performance of the heat absorption and heat rejection switches, and the influence of uncondensed hydrogen gas (continuously evaporating from the vessel) around the magnetic material.

-The effect of the sweep rate on the magnetic refrigeration cycle is presented in the figure below, and magnetization/demagnetization sweep rates are 0.08 and 0.35 Tesla/s.
+The effect of the sweep rate on the magnetic refrigeration cycle is shown in the figure below, and magnetization/demagnetization sweep rates are 0.08 and 0.35 Tesla/s.
 When the sweep rate is slow, the distortion of the cycle would be enhanced, decreasing the heat rejection temperature and also the change of entropy in the isothermal heat absorption process, resulting in a decreased refrigeration power.

 In the hydrogen liquefaction experiment, at the fastest magnetization/demagnetization sweep rate of 0.36 T/s, as shown in the figure below, the maximum refrigeration power of 0.4 W at 20.3 K (liquefaction rate: 3.55 g/h or 50 cc/h) with the %Carnot efficiency* of 37% and the liquefaction efficiency** of 78% was obtained.